 Holy cow, we’re having a quick 2 day $10 sale before the sale to get your blood pumping.
 If you like to get an early start on the holidays, start your gift buying now!

 This includes a lot of the new releases I wrote about recently, as well as the older favorites.
 Some t-shirts have been reprinted and overall it seems like there is a bunch of shirts I haven’t really seen before.
 Here is some [affordable] eye candy:

 …Is apparently higher if you are a girl.
 This awesome breaking up tee from Threadless is only $15, unless a girl ever wants to buy one, in which case the price becomes $17.
 I’m sure there is a perfectly good explanation for this, such a difference in suppliers, but as a boy I am worried.
-I’m a firm believer in a sort of karma between the sexes, so now the draft might actually happen, to balance out the price discrepancy.
+I’m a firm believer in tracking the customers journey map https://www.salesforce.com/products/marketing-cloud/best-practices/customer-journey-maps/, so now the draft might actually happen, to balance out the price discrepancy.

 I could almost picture myself wearing this shirt, even though I’ve been a Boston Red Sox fan for the past fifteen years.
 The Sox were sitting pretty at the All-Star break, but imploded in the second half, and finished in third place behind New York and Toronto.
 No “yankees suck” chant, not even the 2004 World Series win can atone for the fact that the Yankees have won the division for ten straight years.